Furqan7007/idd-lite-example-code/README.md

 3. Run viewer.py to view the annotations overlaid on top of the corresponding image.
 4. Run main.py to train a simple semantic segmentation model on the dataset.
 5. [Comming Soon] Generate images for the test dataset to be uploaded to the leaderboard at: http://idd.insaan.iiit.ac.in/evaluation/submissions/

+Code is tested in Python 3.7.3.
+The following python packages needs to be installed: numpy, torch, matplotlib, scipy, glob, argparse.